-This article explores the potential causes of lie bumps and how they might be treated.
+This article explores the potential causes of lie bumps and how people can treat them.

 Some people describe lie bumps as looking like pimples on the tongue.
 They may feel:

-Other than pain or irritation from the bumps themselves, people do not usually have any other accompanying symptoms.
+Other than pain or irritation from the bumps, people do not usually have any accompanying symptoms.

-If a person is experiencing additional symptoms, they may have another condition called eruptive lingual papillitis.
+If a person is experiencing additional symptoms, they may have eruptive lingual papillitis.
+Experts are unsure whether this is the same as transient lingual papillitis or a separate condition.

-The bumps on the tongue in eruptive lingual papillitis may look the same as lie bumps, or transient lingual papillitis.
+In this type, the bumps on the tongue may look the same as transient lingual papillitis.
+They can also be severe and cover the

 Eruptive lingual papillitis differs from transient lingual papillitis in the following ways:

-While more research is needed to understand the causes of transient lingual papillitis, the following are thought to play a role:
+While more research is necessary to understand the causes of transient lingual papillitis, the following factors may play a role:

 - avoiding acidic or spicy foods